howard-university-web-services/Howard-Automation-Library/README.md

 #### Initial spinup of a multi-site site, and clone dev.coasdept

 - This script creates a new multi-site install locally, adjusts settings.php and sites.php with needed parameters, create a new multi-site DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.
+- Be sure that all desired local folders are set up in hal_config.txt
+- Be sure that you are on master branch, and it is up to date.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/create_new_multisite.sh`